-- Long-term Reauthorization.
+- 1) Long-term Reauthorization.
 The National Flood Insurance Program will sunset on October 1, 2017 unless Congress renews the program's authority to provide flood insurance.
 NAR urges Congress to reauthorize the program on time and for a minimum period of 5 years.
 Shorter term extensions only exacerbate market uncertainty and disrupt property sales where flood insurance is required for a federally related mortgage. - 2) Prospective Property Mitigation.
-One million NFIP-insured properties are not yet paying fullcost rates.
+One million NFIP-insured properties are not yet paying full-cost rates.
 The more of these properties that are flood proofed, elevated, relocated or otherwise strengthened against the flood risk, the lower the NFIP rates will be and the less that taxpayers will be exposed to future NFIP borrowing.
 Fortunately, Congress already provides significant funding toward property mitigation programs.
 However, most of this funding is not accessible until after flooding occurs, i.e. when the cost of rebuilding increases, the dollars won't go as far, and the focus is on getting disaster victims back into their homes as quickly as possible.
 NAR encourages Congress to look government wide at all mitigation programs (including Community Block Grants, SBA Loans, etc.) to find ways to pool resources, target pre-FIRM properties and head off unaffordable NFIP premiums while there is still time and lower cost options available. - 3) Encouraging Private Market Options.
-REALTORS[®] believe that private flood insurance can complement a strong and vibrant NFIP.
+REALTORS® believe that private flood insurance can complement a strong and vibrant NFIP.
 Because NFIP is overcharging many property owners (e.g., due to the 25 percent escalator and cross subsidization), more opportunities exist for the private market to offer comparable coverage at lower cost.
 NAR supports the development of lower cost private market options.
 It is important, too, that consumers are allowed to move to and from the private market without the NFIP considering it a break in continuous coverage.
 Under the current system, such a break would trigger a rate increase should the owner return to the NFIP.
 The combination of private market options and a strong NFIP will ensure that flood insurance remains available in all markets at all times.

 NAR urges the Senate to take up and pass H.R.
-2901, the "Flood Insurance Market Parity and Modernization Act" at the first opportunity.
-H.R.
-2901 would clarify that the federal mandatory purchase requirement may be satisfied with NFIP or private flood insurance that covers at least the amount of the mortgage loan and complies with state law.
-The bill has been developing over multiple congresses, been the subject of extensive hearings and amendments and earlier this year, passed the House of Representatives by an overwhelming, bipartisan vote of 419-0.
-The clock is ticking on the remainder of the 114th Congress.
-This modest reform measure is a solid first step that offers immediate rate relief for some property owners while we work with Congress on broader legislation to reauthorize and strengthen the NFIP long-term.
+2901, the Flood Insurance Market Parity and Modernization Act at the first opportunity.
+The bill would clarify that the federal mandatory purchase requirement may be satisfied with private flood insurance that covers at least the amount of the mortgage loan and complies with state law.
+It has been developing over multiple congresses, been the subject of extensive hearings and amendments and earlier this year, passed the House of Representatives by an overwhelming, bipartisan vote of 419-0.
+The clock is ticking on the remainder of the 114th Congress, and this modest reform measure could offer immediate rate relief for some property owners while making a down payment on broader NFIP reforms.